Ryhor Kastusioŭ: Biography

 During the presidential elections of 2006, he was a confidant of the single presidential candidate from the United Democratic Forces of Belarus, since 2008 he headed the Mogilev regional branch of the United Democratic Forces.

 Three times (in 1987, 1991 and 1995) Kastusiou was elected a deputy of local councils.
 In 2004 and 2008, in the elections to the parliament of Belarus, he was a candidate for deputy from the Shklov constituency.
 During the 2006 presidential campaign, he was a confidant of Alaksandar Milinkievič.
 In the 2010 presidential election, he collected 109 thousand signatures and became one of the candidates.
 On the night of December 19–20, he and several other candidates (Nikolai Statkevich and Andrei Sannikov) were detained for organizing and participating in protests against electoral fraud.
 Kostusev became the only candidate who managed to challenge the results of the elections to the CEC, since the candidate had to file a complaint personally, which other candidates could not do while in jail.
 At the congress of the Belarusian Popular Front Party on October 3, 2017, he was elected head of the party.

 On April 12, 2021, he was detained by the KGB of Belarus at his home in the city of Shklov, Mogilev Region and placed in a pre-trial detention center in the capital Minsk.
 Kastusiou, Alyaksandr Feduta and Yuras Zyankovich were accused of attempting a military coup.
 On September 5, 2022, the Minsk District Court sentenced Rygor Kastusiou to 10 years in prison.
-In December 2021, Vesna recognized Kastusioŭ as a political prisoner.
+In December 2021, Human rights organisation Viasna recognized Kastusioŭ as a political prisoner.
 On July 3, 2024, Ryhor Kastusioŭ was released.